nalbert9/Cloud_Computing/P4_Serverless/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with the React application that will interact with the serverless application.

 # Postman collection

-An alternative way to test your API you can use the Postman collection that contains sample requests.
-You can find a Postman collection in this project.
+An alternative way to test our API we can use the Postman collection that contains sample requests.
+We can find a Postman collection in this project.
 To import this collection do the following.

 Click on the import button: